nothingnothings/PostManager/README.md

 Simple ReactJS app with authentication and post creation logic, connected to a Node.js (Express.js) backend, helped by a MongoDB database and hosted on the Heroku platform.
 The webApp can be acessed [here](https://nothingnothings.github.io/HostCorps).

-The app was bootstrapped with create-react-app and deployed with gh-pages, assisted by the GitHub Actions feature.
+The app was bootstrapped with create-react-app and deployed with GitHub Pages, assisted by the GitHub Actions feature.

 ## Technologies